katholiek-onderwijs-vlaanderen/sri4node/README.md

  * headers: headers of the original request (same for all requests in batch)
  * protocol: protocol of original request (same for all requests in batch)
  * body: body of the request
+ * sriType: type of the matching entry in the sri4node resources config
  * SriError: constructor to create an error object to throw in a handler in case of error \
  `new SriError( { status, errors = [], headers = {} } )`